 Why Does My Pit Bull Have Bumps on His Head?

-Food allergies also cause skin surface bumps and itching.
+Pitbull info and Training says food allergies also cause skin surface bumps and itching.
 You may have to change the dog's diet to eliminate common allergens and determine what your pit bull is allergic to.
 Lack of specific nutrients can also cause skin problems that may present as bumps.
 Adding nutritional oils can help if this is the problem.
 Castor oil or fish oil can be helpful, as can olive oil.
 Add oils slowly to avoid digestive upset.
 If your pit bull has been wrestling and playing with another dog, bumps on its head could be due to physical contact or play-gnawing.

 Bumps that appear to be more deeply imbedded in the skin may have a number of causes.
 Some of these could be caused by abscesses or infections in the skin.
 These will have to be treated by a veterinarian, who will remove pus from the infected area and treat the pit bull with antibiotics.
 Cysts caused from clogged sweat glands can also cause bumps on the head.
 There could be follicular cysts or granulomas.
 These may be similar in appearance to bumps caused by Cuterebra fly larvae or other parasites.
 These forms of cysts and skin bumps must not be squeezed.
 They can cause severe skin reactions.
 Because you cannot tell what is causing these bumps just by looking at them, take your pit bull to a veterinarian to determine the cause and treatment.